Tokyo Gov. Yuriko Koike: Media-savvy operator with stomach for a fight | The Japan Times

 Harnessing her now nationwide fame, she first won an Upper House seat in 1992 before switching to the more-powerful Lower House the following year.

-During her career Koike, has political affiliations but always stayed close to powerful leaders, such as former prime ministers Morihiro Hosokawa and Junichiro Koizumi as well as Ichiro Ozawa, a shrewd strategist who for decades had wielded significant political influence.
+During her career, Koike has political affiliations but always stayed close to powerful leaders, such as former prime ministers Morihiro Hosokawa and Junichiro Koizumi as well as Ichiro Ozawa, a shrewd strategist who had wielded significant political influence.

 She joined the LDP in 2002, and became environment minister in 2003 in the popular Koizumi administration.